ovh/manager/.ai-doc/30-best-practices/development-standards.md

 ```

 **App.tsx**
 App component is used to create and register the application level providers like QueryClientProvider, RouterProvider.
-Also, set-up the ODS at this component.
+Also, set-up the MUK at this component.

 **i18n.ts**
 To initialise the i18n for localising the application.